 Kinship/grandfamilies are racially and ethnically diverse.

-- Among children whose grandparents are responsible for them, about 45% are white, 26% are Black or African American, 24% are Latino or Hispanic, 3% are American Indian and Alaska Native, 2% are Asian, 0.4% are Native Hawaiian and other Pacific Islander,17% are two or more races, and 7% are another race.8
+- The GAO reports that, among all children living in kinship/grandfamilies, 38% are white, 23% are Black or African American, 29% are Hispanic or Latino, 3% are American Indian and Alaska Native, 2% are Asian, 1% are Native Hawaiian or other Pacific Islander, and 5% are more than one race.

-Technical Assistance Tip: To provide culturally appropriate services for kinship/grandfamilies who are Black or African American, American Indian and Alaska Native, and Latino, consult the racial equity toolkits created for service providers by Generations United.
+To provide culturally appropriate services for kinship/grandfamilies who are Black or African American, American Indian and Alaska Native, and Latino, consult the racial equity toolkits and tip sheets created for service providers by Generations United.

-- Approximately 34% of children living with grandparents who are responsible for them are under 6 years old, nearly 34% are between the ages of 6 and 11, and 32% are between ages 12 and 17.10
+- Among all children living in kinship/grandfamilies, approximately 24% are under 6 years old, 33% are between the ages of 6 and 11, and 44% are between ages 12 and 17, according to the GAO.

 Most grandparent caregivers are women.

-- About 63% of grandparents living with and responsible for their grandchildren are women.12
+- About 63% of grandparents living with and responsible for their grandchildren are women.

 Most grandparent caregivers are in the labor force.

-- Approximately 55% of grandparents responsible for their grandchildren are in the labor force.13
+- Approximately 55% of grandparents responsible for their grandchildren are in the labor force.

-Technical Assistance Tip: Childcare programs, including before- and after-school activities, are important for many families, especially those with caregivers who are in the labor force.
+Child care programs, including before- and after-school activities, are key for many families, especially those with caregivers who are in the labor force.
 See this brief resource on helping connect families to child care.

-Children in kinship/grandfamilies are more likely to be poor than children in other families.
+Kinship families are more likely to be living in poverty than other families.

-- Kinship/grandfamilies exist all across the country.
-However, researchers have found that grandparents who live with their grandchildren in states in the South and Midwest report that they are responsible for their grandchildren at a higher rate than their peers in other regions.18
+- Kinship families exist all across the country.
+However, there are regional differences.
+Researchers have found that grandparents who live with their grandchildren in states in the South and Midwest report that they are responsible for their grandchildren at a higher rate than their peers in other regions.

-Technical Assistance Tip: It is important for all communities to develop and deliver supportive services for all kinship/grandfamilies.
-Examples of exemplary programs are available at https://www.GKSNetwork.org/resources/exemplary-policies-practices-and-programs/.
+It is important for all communities to develop and deliver supportive services for all kinship/grandfamilies.
+It may be helpful to learn about Exemplary programs and practices and get tips to replicate them.

 What challenges do kinship/grandfamilies face?